 (b) For the previous month activity, prior to the last day of such month or within five (5) business days following the end of such month, the Parties shall reconcile and confirm in writing the nominations received by each from shippers for whom the Parties delivered or received gas at the Interconnection Point.
 Any changes to such confirmed nominations shall be effective only if agreed to in writing by both Parties.
 Such written communication shall be provided by GULF SOUTH and shall be in the form set out on the attached Exhibit 2 or in any other form mutually agreeable to the Parties.

 (c) For the purpose of accounting for the previous month, the physical flow at the Interconnection Point each month will be determined and communicated by GULF SOUTH to FGT in writing as soon as possible, but in no case later than the tenth (10th) business day of the month following the month in question or such other date as may be mandated by the GISB from time to time.
 Physical flows shall be determined pursuant to the applicable provisions of measuring party’s then effective FERC Gas Tariff or Operating Statement; provided however, the Parties may agree to standards more stringent than the point operator’s then effective FERC Gas Tariff or Operating Statement.
 Any Operational Imbalance for any calendar month shall be agreed to in writing within twenty (20) days of the end of such month in the format set forth on the attached Exhibit 3 or in any other format mutually agreeable to the Parties.
-Such Operational Imbalance shall be corrected in a manner mutually agreed to within thirty (30) days beginning the month immediately following the month in which the Operational Imbalance is agreed to in writing by the Parties or within such longer period of time as is mutually agreed to in writing by the parties.
-The Operational Imbalance shall be cleared in the following month by scheduling a uniform flow or as mutually agreed to in writing by the Parties.
-The thirty (30) day correction period shall be extended for any capacity constraints occurring on either party’s system.Withi(a) Dth/dGULF SOUTHGULF SOUTH(b) GULF SOUTHGULF SOUTH
+Within five (5) days of the confirmation of the Operational Imbalance for any calendar month, the Operational Imbalance shall be resolved by "cash out" valued at the Index Price in accordance with Section 5 below.

+5. Operational Imbalances shall be indexed to a price (hereinafter referred to as the “Index Price”) which shall be calculated as follows:

+(a) The reference spot price ("Reference Spot Price") for each month shall be the monthly average spot price, expressed in units of $/Dth/d for gas delivered to FGT at Mobile Bay as published for such month in Gas Daily (published by Financial Times Energy, 1600 Wilson Blvd., Suite 600, Arlington, Va.
+22209).
+In the event that Gas Daily is no longer published, the successor Financial Times Energy publication shall be utilized.
+In the event that Financial Times Energy no longer publishes such spot price indices or in the event that the Financial Times Energy indices are no longer reasonably representative of spot prices at the GULF SOUTH/FGT interconnect, GULF SOUTH and FGT shall meet to determine and to agree upon an alternative spot price indices.

+(b) Each month the cash out for the imbalances for the previous month at the Reference Spot Price established for such previous month shall occur as follows: (i) Where the quantity of gas scheduled for the month exceeds the actual physical flow of gas for the month resulting in excess deliveries ("Negative Imbalance"), the Negative Imbalance shall be purchased by GULF SOUTH from FGT at the Reference Spot Price. (ii) Where the quantity of gas scheduled for the month is less than the actual physical flow of gas for the month, resulting in excess receipts ("Positive Imbalance"), the Positive Imbalance shall be purchased by the FGT from GULF SOUTH at the Reference Spot Price.